Sunday, September 1, 2019

 Hepatic Lipidosis in cats (feline fatty liver) is when the liver stops functioning properly and stores fat, instead of metabolizing it.
 The cells swell and become "fatty".
 This build up of fat inside the liver cells can be associated with diseases that cause decreased appetite, or metabolic disorders such as diabetes or in some case there is no identifiable cause.

 It is important to seek veterinary help as soon as possible for the best prognosis.
-They will use ultrasound and blood test (to evaluate liver enzyme levels) to help make a diagnosis.
-Once a diagnosis is made it will be critical to find the underlying cause of why your cat was not eating, this will help determine the course of treatment Using Ask Ariel's holistic supplements can also help optimize fat digestion and improve liver function.
+Your veterinarian will use ultrasound and blood tests (to evaluate liver enzyme levels) to help make a diagnosis.
+Once a diagnosis is made it will be critical to find the underlying cause of why your cat was not eating as this will help determine the best course of treatment.